mishanko/ODS_NLP_Project/README.md

 - **classic**: Includes a training pipeline for classic machine learning models implemented using scikit-learn.
 - **dl**: Includes a training pipeline for deep learning models implemented using Hydra, PyTorch Lightning, and PyTorch.

+### Data Source

+You can download the training data from here: https://disk.yandex.ru/d/CUQ8B_7GHi8Vfg

 ## Contributors

 - [Mikhail Mikhailov](https://github.com/mishanko)